Bjarrrne/ezgal/README.md

 * PHP with
  * SQLite3 installed
  * imagick installed
+  * for RAW the according delegates will have to be installed.
+Still working on the best options here.
  * --enable-exif flag set

  ## Is this safe to use for public galleries?